golang/proposal/design/6282-table-data.md

 		}
 	}

-We can add an "AddSet" method (BenchmarkMTAddSet), and translate the above code into the struct representation.
+We can add an "AddSet" method (BenchmarkAddSet), and translate the above code into the struct representation.

 	// Compute C += A*B^T, where C is an m×n matrix, A is an m×k matrix, and B